 - hiro, a cross-platform UI toolkit

 I enjoy reprogramming software for English-speaking audiences.
-The most notable fan translations I have completed are Der Langrisser and Dragon Quest V. I intend to one day translate Tengai Makyou Zero and Bahamut Lagoon.
+The most notable that I have completed are Der Langrisser and Dragon Quest V, both for the Super Famicom.
+I intend to one day translate Tengai Makyou Zero and Bahamut Lagoon.

 I am interested in the preservation of gaming software.
 Realizing that no others were willing to take on the mantle, I have collected, scanned and imaged every US Super Nintendo game ever released; and am currently working on doing the same for every Japanese Super Famicom game.